maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Certificate
 ~~~~~~~~~~~

 In case you don’t use Odoo IAP, in order to generate the electronic invoice signature, a digital
-certificate with extension (.pfx) is required, proceed to this section and load your
+certificate with the extension ``.pfx`` is required.
+Proceed to this section and load your file and
-file and password.
+password.

 .. image:: media/peru_05_Certificate.png
    :align: center